“Amazing!!! Unlike anything I’ve ever read.” Goodreads reviewer

 ONCE YOU START RUNNING, IT’S HARD TO STOP.

-As a mob enforcer, Jake Caldwell is in the dark business of breaking kneecaps and snapping bones.
-But each job sends him one step closer to turning into the man he swore he’d never become—his violent and abusive father.
-Leaving the mob is easier said than done.
-When his boss offers a bloody way out, Jake has no choice but to take it, even if it means confronting ghosts of old.
+Mob enforcer, Jake Caldwell is in the dark business of breaking kneecaps and snapping bones.
+But each job sends him one step closer to turning into the man he swore he’d never become–his violent and abusive father.
+Leaving the mob is easier said than done, so when his boss offers a bloody way out, Jake has no choice but to take it, even if it means confronting ghosts of old.

 Arriving in his Lake of the Ozarks hometown, Jake has two things on his mind: kill ruthless drug lord Shane Langston and bury his dying father.
 What he doesn’t expect is to fall in love all over again and team up with his best friend Bear, the Sheriff of Benton County, to take Langston down.
 Racing through the countryside searching for Langston, the web of murder, meth and kidnapping widens, all pointing toward a past Jake can’t escape and a place he never wanted to return–Poor Boy Road.

 For fans of Jack Reacher and The Prey Series by John Sanford, this “great suspenseful read” is “more truth than fiction” that you won’t be able to put down!

 Meet the Characters

 “I’d better scare you or you’re dumber than you look.”
 Jake Caldwell

 Jake Caldwell, a leg breaker for the Kansas City mafia, is haunted by the screams and echoes of snapping bones from those he’s sent to collect from.
 Raised by an abusive alcoholic father from the wrong side of the tracks in the small Lake of the Ozarks town of Warsaw, Jake abandoned his family, friends, and the love of his life to escape his father, and learned to make a living with his fists.
 His ability to think and act quickly and find solutions to difficult problems has earned him one hell of a reputation.